jump-dev/JuMP.jl/docs/src/developers/contributing.md

 The forum is a good place to ask questions about how to use JuMP.
-You can also use the forum to discuss possible feature requests and bugs before raising a Github issue (more on this below).
+You can also use the forum to discuss possible feature requests and bugs before raising a GitHub issue (more on this below).

 Aside from asking questions, the easiest way you can contribute to JuMP is to help answer questions on the forum!